 This family-friendly feline sheds less than other breeds, which makes them a great option for allergy sufferers.
 Active and intelligent, Bengals are one of the more dog-like breeds (they love playing in water and will even play fetch)—just don’t tell them that.

 Want a kitty cat you can cuddle with?
 Siberians are highly affectionate, and despite their shaggy fur, they produce much less of the allergy-causing protein Fel D1.
 If you want a pet that will greet you at the door and then follow you around the house without making you sneeze, a loyal and easygoing Siberian is a good bet.

-This beautiful breed features a luxurious silver coat that’s highly dense, which means that allergens are trapped close to the skin rather than being dispersed around you.
 Although they can be shy with strangers, this hypoallergenic cat loves company and is affectionate with owners.
+Its luxurious silver coat is highly dense, which means that allergens are trapped close to the skin rather than being dispersed around you.

 With their unique curly coat, these sweet kitties are easy to groom and shed less than other breeds.
 They love being the center of attention and are happy to perform tricks and cuddle with their family.
 But Cornish Rexes can be talkative, so they might not be the best option for those who want peace and quiet at home.

 This long and lean feline has a short coat (duh) that sheds little, although you’ll still need regular grooming sessions to keep her fur shiny and healthy.
 Outgoing, friendly and happy, Oriental shorthairs are talkative and easygoing (they’ll even get along with dogs).